Scientology

 The Church of Scientology has been described by government inquiries, international parliamentary bodies, scholars, law lords, and numerous superior court judgments as both a dangerous cult and a manipulative profit-making business.
+Numerous scholars and journalists observe that profit is the primary motivating goal of the Scientology organization.
 Following extensive litigation in numerous countries, the organization has managed to attain a legal recognition as a religious institution in some jurisdictions, including Australia, Italy, and the United States.
-Germany classifies Scientology groups as an "anti-constitutional sect", while the French government classifies the group as a dangerous cult.
+Germany classifies Scientology groups as an anti-constitutional cult, while the French government classifies the group as a dangerous cult.
+A 2012 opinion poll in the US indicates that 70% of Americans do not think Scientology is a real religion; 13% think it is.
+Scientology is the subject of numerous books, documentaries, and depictions in film and television, including the Emmy Award-winning Going Clear and Leah Remini: Scientology and the Aftermath, and is widely understood to be a key basis for The Master.